 5. “Feelings Are Not Facts”

 This is a helpful reminder to hear.
-When people are feeling anxious and have all their reasons why and are replaying all the worst-case scenarios, it can be hard for them to remember that it is not based in reality.
-Helping them remember that their feelings are just that, feelings, and not facts, helps them remember that they have more control than they do.
+When people are feeling anxious and have all their reasons why and are replaying all the worst-case scenarios, it can be hard for them to remember that it is not based on reality.
+Helping them remember that their feelings are just that, feelings and not facts, helps them remember that they have more control than they do.

 This is important to say, as it normalizes the feelings that come with anxiety.
-Many of these symptoms and even anxiety can be very stigmatized and it can be hard to feel like it is ok to feel however you feel.
+Anxiety can be very stigmatized, and it can be hard to feel like it is ok to feel however you feel.
 This helps us remember we are allowed to feel however we feel.

 7. “You Are Not Alone”